learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Running Migrations

-The simplest way is to run our migrations through a raketask that we're given through the `activerecord` gem.
+The simplest way is to run our migrations through a Rake task that we're given through the `activerecord` gem.
 How do we access these?

 Run `rake -T` to see the list of commands we have.

 Let's look at the `Rakefile`.
-The way in which we get these commands as raketasks is through `require 'sinatra/activerecord/rake'`.
+The way in which we get these commands as Rake tasks is through `require 'sinatra/activerecord/rake'`.

 Now take a look at `environment.rb`, which our Rakefile also requires: